cube-js/cube/docs/content/Schema/Advanced/Code-Reusability-Export-and-Import.md

 ---
 title: 'Code Reusability: Export and Import'
-permalink: /recipes/export-import
+permalink: /schema/advanced/export-import
-category: Examples & Tutorials
+category: Data Schema
-subCategory: Code reusability
+subCategory: Advanced
-menuOrder: 8
+menuOrder: 1
 redirect_from:
   - /export-import
+  - /recipes/export-import
 ---

-[comment]: # 'PROOFREAD: DONE'

 In Cube.js your data schema is a code, and the code is much easier to manage when it is in small chunks.
 It is best practice to **keep files small and